mauroalberti/geoSurfDEM/README.md

 # geoSurfDEM
 C++ command-line application to determine intersection between 3D geosurfaces and DEMs.

 Input 3D geosurfaces are produced by the Python application as in the simSurf project:
 https://github.com/mauroalberti/simSurf

 Currrently in beta state.

 ------

 The determination of the theoretical intersections between digital 3D geological surfaces and topography could be of potential help for studying the field attitudes of natural geological surfaces as seen in outcrops and from aerial and satellite images.
 Since geological structures have geometries much more complex than planes, the analysis of the relationships between 3D surfaces and topography requires evolved tools that can read and process 3D geological surfaces.

 geoSurfDEM aims at determining:

-a) the theoretical intersections between a 3D surface and a topography
+*a) the theoretical intersections between a 3D surface and a topography*

-b) the local 3D attitude of that surface at each intersection point.
+*b) the local 3D attitude of that surface at each intersection point*

-How does it work?
+##How does it work?

 Below you see the screenshot of a single run of the tool.

 ![alt tag](http://www.malg.eu/geosurfdem/images/appl_run.png)